SLASSCOM/slasscom-bootcamp-curriculum/web-application-development/03-css-styling-the-web.md

 > Style static web pages for an online store

-Use [Bootstrap Front-end framework](https://getbootstrap.com/) to improve static web pages created on [HTML: Structuring the Web](./02-html-structuring-the-web.md) assessment
+Use CSS and [Bootstrap Front-end framework](https://getbootstrap.com/) to improve static web pages created on [HTML: Structuring the Web](./02-html-structuring-the-web.md) assessment